Recruiter-Joe/Recruiter-Joe.github.io/cv.md

 ● Recruited technical and non-technical executives that would lead to the creation of Sales, Marketing, and Accounting departments to be added to the company.
 These first hires allowed Serverless to go from 0 to 1, and further deeper business objectives

 ● Created an end-to-end recruitment playbook for a Series B startup.
 This playbook took a comprehensive approach to delivering a world-class candidate experience.
 Additional aspects included guides for hiring managers, templates for employee outreach, selling equity, and closing strategies

 ### Kofi Group, Houston, TX July 2018 - June 2021
-<sub>A boutique recruitment agency focused on VC-backed startups</sub>
+<em>A boutique recruitment agency focused on VC-backed startups</em>

 ### Senior Executive Recruiter/ Recruiting Manager
 Recruited as Kofi Group’s founding recruiter for the SF/Bay Area.
 Starting from no presence and no book of